 In this article, we will explore the pros and cons of having a fire while hiking the Appalachian Trail.
-We will also provide some tips on how to build a safe and responsible campfire, should you choose to have one.
+We will also provide some tips on building a safe and responsible campfire, should you choose to have one.

-In general, there are always going to be fire restrictions in some form overall as the Appalachian Trail goes through many different types of ecosystems.
-In the more rural and less developed areas, you will find that there are fewer restrictions in place.
+In general, there will always be fire restrictions in some form overall, as the Appalachian Trail goes through many different types of ecosystems.
+In the more rural and less developed areas, you will find fewer restrictions in place.

-However, as you get closer to more populated areas, there will be more restrictions in place in order to protect both people and property.
+However, as you get closer to more populated areas, there will be more restrictions in place to protect both people and property.

 There are some areas where fires are not allowed regardless of the time of year or circumstance.
 These areas will typically have signs posted indicating that fires are not permitted.

-If you are caught having a fire in one of these areas, you can be subject to a fine or even arrest.
+If caught having a fire in one of these areas, you can be subject to a fine or even arrest.
 Some of the places where fires are typically not allowed include: